YuriGor/deepdash/docs/index.md

 * `options`
     - `callbackAfterIterate` (false) - invoke `iteratee` twice, before and after iteration over children.
 On second run `context` iteratee's argument will have `afterIterate` flag set to the `true`.
 By default, `iteratee` invoked before it's children only.
     - `checkCircular` (false) - Check each value to not be one of the parents, to avoid circular references.
+    - `leavesOnly` (false) - Call iteratee for childless values only.
     - `pathFormat` ('string') - specifies `'string'` or `'array'` format of paths passed to the iteratee.
-    - `tree` (false) - treat the `obj` as a "tree" of nodes with `children` collections.
-Can be boolean or object.
+    - `includeRoot` (!_.isArray(obj)) - treat given object as a valid part of the tree, so it will be passed into iteratee with undefined key/path/parent.
+By default true if obj is not array.
-        - `children` ('children') - children collection's field name, path, path's regex or array of any of this.
-Only elements of such collections will be passed into iteratee.
+    - `childrenPath` (undefined) - children collection's field name, path or array of any of this.
+Only elements of such collections will be passed into iteratee, if specified.
-        - `rootIsChildren` (true) - treat `obj` as top-level children collection, so its elements will be passed into iteratee without parent path check (so you don't need to specify empty path as `tree.children` option)
+    - `rootIsChildren` (!includeRoot && _.isArray(obj)) - treat `obj` as a top-level children collection, so its elements will be passed into iteratee without parent path check.
+Considered only if `childrenPath` specified.
+By default true for arrays if not `includeRoot`.
 * `returns` - source object

 ### iteratee
-callback function which will be invoked for each child of object.
+a callback function which will be invoked for each child of the object.
 ```js
 (value, key, parentValue, context) => boolean
 ```
 **iteratee arguments**
-* `value` - current field or element
+* `value` - current field or element (or child only, if childrenPath specified)
 * `key|index` - field name or array index of the value
 * `parentValue` - an object or an array which contains current value
 * `context` - an object with fields: